algosup/2024-2025-project-5-bubble-intermarche-team-2/Documents/Technical/technical_specifications.md

 ### 8.1 Overview

-The website will have 7 main pages (available in all the languages of the application) which are:
+The website will have 5 main pages and 2 Pop-ups (available in all the languages of the application) which are:

 - The Launch Page
 - The Language Page
 - The Home Page
 - The Barcode Scanning Page
-- The Product Page
-- The Recipe Page
 - The Localization Page
+- The Product Pop-up
+- The Recipe Pop-up

 Each following sections will talk about one of these pages.